 Council Tax Energy Rebate

 Only occupied dwellings banded A – D will be eligible for the rebate.
-The dwelling must be a sole or main residence on the qualifying date of 1 April 2022.
+The dwelling must be a sole or main residence and occupied on the qualifying date of 1 April 2022.
 Empty and second homes will not be eligible.
 Other qualifying criteria will apply.

 - Please note you can only receive one payment per household.